Skip to main content

 OUR APPROACH

-DPMF and St. Martin De Porres Dispensary address the root causes of vulnerability through prevention-focused, rights-based, and community-driven interventions.
-We prioritize inclusion, stigma reduction, quality primary healthcare, and strong partnerships to ensure sustainable health and social outcomes for the most vulnerable populations.
+DPMF addresses the root causes of vulnerability through prevention-focused, rights-based, equity-driven, and community-centered interventions.
+We prioritize inclusion, stigma reduction, equitable access to quality primary healthcare, and strong partnerships to ensure sustainable health and social outcomes for the most vulnerable and underserved populations.